perceptimatic/faetarspeech/index.md

 ## Tracks

-Note that some information has been updated; participants should pay close attention to the definition of the "Constrained" track.
-The information below should be considered authoritative.
+In order to appear on the leaderboard, participants should make official submissions.
+Sub-areas of interest are:

 - **Constrained ASR.** Participants should focus on the challenge of improving ASR architectures to work with small, poor-quality sets.
 Participants may not use any  resources to train / fine-tune their models beyond the files contained in the provided training data.
 No external pre-trained acoustic models or language models are allowed.
 No external pre-trained acoustic models or language models are allowed.
-Use of the unlabelled portion of the Faetar challenge data set is not allowed (**unlab**). *At submission time,* participants should not check the *External AM/LM* or *Unlab* boxes on the model description form.
+Use of the unlabelled portion of the Faetar Benchmark data set is not allowed (**unlab**). *At submission time,* participants should not check the *External AM/LM* or *Unlab* boxes on the model description form.
 -  **Using pre-trained acoustic models or language models.** Participants focus on the most effective way to make use of models pre-trained on other languages. *At submission time,* participants should check *External AM/LM* on the model description form.
 -  **Using unlabelled data.** The challenge data also includes ~20 hrs of unlabelled data (**unlab**).
 Participants focus on finding the most effective way to make use of it. *At submission time,* participants should check *Unlab* on the model description form (this checkbox is not mutually exclusive with the *External AM/LM* checkbox).
 - **Dirty data.** The training data was extracted and automatically aligned from long-form audio and partial transcriptions in “cluttered” word processor files, relying on (error-prone) VAD, scraping, and alignment.
 Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance. *At submission time,* participants should check *Dirty Data* on the model description form.